The 20 Best All-Inclusive Resorts for Families

 Nickelodeon Resort Riviera Maya, Mexico

-Created with families in mind, this new tropical-beach resort in Mexico brings Nickelodeon’s beloved characters and signature elements (including slime!) to life in creative, whimsical, and surprisingly luxurious ways.
-It features a six-acre water park with more than 20 slides, as well as five stories of oceanfront swim-up suites—including a Ninja Turtles–themed “Lair Suite” and a SpongeBob-themed “Pineapple Suite.”
-There are also multiple dining venues, including Good Burger, Bikini Bottom Bar, and the Snick Lounge, not to mention myriad opportunities to meet Nickelodeon “celebrities” such as Dora and Diego, Patrick and SpongeBob, Shimmer and Shine, and Wanda and Cosmo, to name just a few.
-There’s also a Nick-themed Kids Club, the Plaza Orange for dance parties), and an immersive theater experience (think: more slime).
+Created with families in mind, this tropical-beach resort in Mexico brings Nickelodeon’s beloved characters and signature elements (including slime!) to life in creative, whimsical and surprisingly luxurious ways.
+The Nickelodeon Resort Riviera Maya features a six-acre water park with more than 20 slides, as well as various oceanfront swim-up suites—including a Ninja Turtles–themed “Lair Suite” and a SpongeBob-themed “Pineapple Suite.”
+There are also multiple dining venues, including Good Burger, Bikini Bottom Bar and the Snick Lounge, not to mention myriad opportunities to meet Nickelodeon “celebrities” such as Dora and Diego, Patrick and SpongeBob, Shimmer and Shine, and Wanda and Cosmo, to name just a few.
+There’s also a Nick-themed Kids Club, the Plaza Orange (for dance parties) and an immersive theater experience (think more slime).

 Pros: